MinBZK/regels.overheid.nl/apps/docs/docs/getting-started/development.md

 ---
 title: Development
-description: Getting - started in development mode
+description: Getting started - development
 ---

 # Getting started - development

-## Docker compose
+## Using Docker compose

 The fastest way to get up and running is by using docker.
 Running `yarn start:dev` will start the project using the `docker-compose.dev` file this configuration also includes the database.
-If goes correctly nothing else will be required to do and you can visit the following urls
+If everything goes correctly nothing else will be required to do and you can visit the following urls.

-- asd
+- localhost:9000 for the web application
-- asd
+- localhost:9001 for the cms
-- asd
+- localhost:9002 for the documentation

 ## Running locally